SQR-073

 Quota overrides#

-The value of the key will be a JSON document such as the following:
+The value of the key will be a JSON document whose structure matches the quota configuration.
+For example:

 {